 Image taken from Bony et al. (2015), Nature Geoscience.

-Clouds are intimately intertwined to our Earth’s climate through atmospheric circulation.
-Not only do clouds hold a portion of the atmosphere’s moisture and produce precipitation, but they play a critical role in our Earth’s radiation balance.
-Clouds block income solar radiation by casting shadows on the atmospheric column below and Earth’s surface.
-They also block outgoing longwave radiation that is re-emitted from the Earth’s surface.
-Both cloud radiative effects impact the heating rates of a given atmospheric column, which can then change atmospheric circulation, corresponding clouds, and even the Earth’s surface temperature - thus creating a cloud radiative feedback.
+Clouds are intimately intertwined with Earth’s climate through atmospheric circulation.
+Clouds modulate the distribution of heat, momentum, and moisture, and play a critical role for Earth’s radiation balance.
+Clouds reflect incoming solar radiation, reducing the amount of energy reaching the surface (a cooling influence).
+They also absorb longwave radiation emitted from the surface, and radiate at a cooler temperature, effectively “trapping” energy in the system (a warming influence).
+Both cloud radiative effects impact the heating rates of a given atmospheric column, which couple to the atmospheric circulation, and thus creating a cloud-radiative feedback.

-Given their strong radiative effects, clouds are key players in enhancing or offsetting the response of the climate to increasing greenhouse gases.
+Given their strong radiative effects, clouds are key players in the climate response to external forcing.
 The Earth’s radiative balance is extremely sensitive to changes in clouds.
-But clouds remain a mystery.
-They are composed of all three phases of water – which appear at different ratios and at different levels of Earth’s atmosphere all across the planet, creating a range of opacities and radiative characteristics.
-The numerous combinations of cloud characteristics depend on the atmospheric circulation, and each cloud characteristic has different radiative properties.
+The complexity of clouds, e.g., the range of scales from aerosol to cloud systems and their multi-phase composition, poses a challenge for representing clouds and their radiative properties in climate models.

-A way to separate clouds’ radiative feedbacks from circulation is to separate the evolution of the cloud from that of the climate system.
-What if we could break the feedback, i.e., maintain clouds’ average impact on Earth’s radiative balance, and prevent clouds from radiatively responding to climate changes?
-Cloud locking allows us to do just that.
+Despite the difficulties in capturing clouds realistically, climate models provide a means of hypothesis testing and exploration in climate science.
+To advance understanding of cloud effects on climate and to help evaluate climate model fidelity, many methods have been employed to isolate and emphasize the roles that clouds play in the system.
+As noted, one way that clouds impact the system is through the direct coupling between cloud radiative effects and the circulation.
+The cloud locking method provides a way to separate cloud-radiative feedbacks from circulation by breaking that feedback.

-Cloud locking prescribes clouds in the radiation module of a given atmospheric model, essentially prescribing cloud atmospheric radiative heating rates.
-As a result, the climate can evolve and produce some cloud changes, but clouds from a file are used to determine the clouds’ radiative effect on atmospheric circulation, precipitation, and atmospheric and surface temperatures rather than the predicted cloud fields.
+Cloud locking prescribes cloud properties used as inputs to the radiation module of a given atmospheric model, essentially prescribing cloud radiative heating rates.
+As a result, the climate can evolve and produce some cloud changes, but independent cloud properties are used to determine the radiative effect on atmospheric circulation rather than the predicted cloud fields.

 For example, in a cloud locking experiment, wind may carry some cloud over to a new gridbox.
 That cloud may precipitate.
 But, when it’s time for the model to calculate that cloud’s radiative properties, the model grabs the cloud for that gridbox from a file, rather than using the predicted cloud.
 That file’s cloud may actually be clear-sky.
 That particular gridbox cloud could contain less liquid and more ice or have less cloud fraction than the predicted cloud.
 In any case, the resulting cloud radiative forcing and associated heating rates would be different from the predicted clouds, ultimately radiatively decoupling clouds from the evolving climate system.